Frequently Asked Questions

 about the family.
 So even though they may have had ten children, I might

 have only seen records for and be aware seven of the children.
-If this happens, I still
+But for each order, I retrace my steps and

 do my best to find ALL of the children using original source information for them prior to